 Choosing the right keywords at the start of an SEO optimisation project is crucial to avoid wasting time on keywords that have low value or for which you have a low probability of obtaining good rankings.
 SEO is not some arcane process that allows a website to jump the queue and be in the first position by magic.
-It requires time and effort to achieve good results and the first step is always choosing your keywords carefully!
+It requires time and effort to achieve good results and the first step is always choosing your keywords carefully.

+When we say “rank well” we are mainly talking about being on the first page of search results.
+Ideally we are talking about being in the top 3 results.
+Everyone would like to be in the first place of the search results but the travel and tourism sector is a very competitive industry in SEO terms.
 While it is normal to aim for first place, do not fall into the trap of thinking any other position on the first page is a failure and that you will not see any value from your efforts.
 We need to be realistic in our expectations of what is actually possible for most hotels when we plan out an SEO strategy.

-Reality Check #1
+SEO Reality Check #1

 There are thousands of hotels in Athens, it is not realistic for any single hotel to rank well for “hotel in athens”.
 This rule is valid for most well known tourist areas including for example in Greece the islands of Santorini, Mykonos, Crete (insert any popular tourist destination and you get the idea).
 If your hotel is in a location with a smaller number of hotels then you might have some success, see the notes below in the section: “location keywords“.

-Reality Check #2
+SEO Reality Check #2

 So, we know we need to be realistic, but what keywords might be both realistic to rank for and relevant enough to drive traffic that will actually convert.
 We are after all doing this research to get more bookings right?

 When it comes to keyword research, you really want to aim to get the biggest bang for your buck.
-As a hotel owner ranking well for a keyword is great, but at the end of the day you need bookings to stay open.
+As a hotel owner ranking well for a keyword is great, but at the end of the day you need bookings to stay in business.
 So when it comes to keyword selection you need to be economical with your time and effort.
 You need to pick keywords which hit the sweet spot between volume and difficulty.

 As a very general rule you can run the keyword difficulty eye test:

 If there are no ads and you do not recognise any of the websites listed on the first page of the results then this might well be a relatively low difficulty keyword.
-Be sure to reference the point above regarding search volume, we are interested in keywords that have at least some commercial intent and value and that people actually search for once in a while right?
+Be sure to reference the point above regarding search volume, we are interested in keywords that have at least some commercial intent and value and that people actually search for once in a while.

 Most keywords we will be looking at will fall in between these two extremes.
 There will be some competition, but we are not going after the high volume, high competition keywords we already know are not realistic.
 We will be looking for the keywords in that sweet spot and for most of the hotels we talk to, their keyword strategy should normally be focused on four main conceptual areas: